Open to roles across product, design & research Get in touch →

 Prove it, don't just say it

 A feature that makes the product's value visible is worth as much as one that delivers it.
-Site Sentry did both — but the visibility part was new, and it mattered to sales as much as to PS.
+Site Sentry did both, but the visibility part was new, and it mattered to sales as much as to PS.

 Automation earns trust slowly

 Wildcards and compression are powerful, but users need to be able to override them.
-Remembering manual decisions in future re-samples wasn't a nice-to-have — it was the thing that made automation feel safe to rely on.
+Remembering manual decisions in future re-samples wasn't a nice-to-have.
+It was the thing that made automation feel safe to rely on.

 2024 Spec B2B SaaS / Security Infrastructure Self-Service Feature

-Allow / Block
+Allow / Block Lists

 Allow/Block Lists — hub overview